Racing shutdown ends on Wednesday

 Racing was suspended last week after three cases of equine flu were detected at Donald McCain’s stables, with three further cases later reported at his yard in Cheshire.

-It has since been announced that around 1,500 tests have returned negative, although on Sunday evening it emerged that four vaccinated had tested positive from Simon Crisford's Newmarket yard.
+It has since been announced that around 1,500 tests have returned negative, although on Sunday evening it emerged that four vaccinated had tested positive from Simon Crisford’s yard.

-The British Authority [BHA] say they have evaluated the risk after 174 racing stables were placed in lockdown in a bid to contain the virus and they are satisfied it is now appropriate to resume racing in Britain.
+The British Horseracing Authority [BHA] say they have evaluated the risk after 174 racing stables were placed in lockdown in a bid to contain the virus and they are satisfied it is now appropriate to resume racing in Britain.

 “Clearly, there is some risk associated with returning to racing.
 This risk has been assessed and, based on the evidence – and ensuring biosecurity measures are in place ? the level of risk is viewed as acceptable,” said the BHA’s chief regulatory officer Brant Dunshea.